zhXchD/tp/docs/DeveloperGuide.md

 1. User requests to list persons
 2. IntelliJournal shows a list of persons
 3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+4. IntelliJournal deletes the person

     Use case ends.